Skip to content

 Modern Paganism in Finland

-Traces of Paganism can be found in many social aspects, including but not limited to folklore and epics, toponymy, rituals, and medicine.
-Juhannus (midsummer day), which occurs on the Saturday between 20 and 26 June, dates the most significant modern pagan celebration.
-For the pagan midsummer pyre or bonfire, people practise johannes-magic.
+Traces of Paganism can be found in many social aspects, including, but not limited to, folklore and epics, toponymy, rituals, and medicine.
+Juhannus (midsummer day), which occurs on the Saturday between 20 and 26 June, is the most significant modern pagan celebration.
+For the pagan midsummer pyre or bonfire, people practise Johannes-magic.

-Hobbyists of contemporary Finnish Paganism have made attempts to resurrect the country’s ancient pagan practices.
-It all started with an attempt to learn more about the nature of Finnish Paganism, its associated supernatural and God beliefs, and its religious rituals and observances.
-Due to a lack of data, much has had to be made up or left out of the ongoing project.
+Hobbyists of contemporary Finnish Paganism have attempted to resurrect the country’s ancient pagan practices.
+They started by learning more about Finnish Paganism, its associated supernatural and God beliefs, and its religious rituals and observances.
+However, due to a lack of data, much has had to be made up or left out of the ongoing project.

-Although many Finns identify as pagans, they share a wide range of beliefs and practices.
-Others see pagan gods as real beings who influence life and fate, while still, others see them as symbols of the spiritual world and a way to keep up cultural heritage or add fun content to life.
+Although many Finns identify as pagans, they share many beliefs and practices.
+Some see pagan gods as real beings who influence life and fate, while others see them as symbols of the spiritual world and a way to maintain cultural heritage or add fun content to life.

 Some modern-day Finns are known to maintain sacred woods and worship gods represented by wooden statues.
-While some adherents of Finnish Paganism see significant differences between Asatru and their own tradition, others see only a thin line separating the two.
+While some adherents of Finnish Paganism see significant differences between Asatru and their tradition, others see only a thin line separating them.

 The goal of Finnish Neopaganism is to bring back Finland’s pre-Christian pagan religion.
-During the millennia that Finland has been a Christian nation, Paganism in the country has nearly disappeared.
-However, many of the paganisms have survived, even in Christian societies.
+During the millennia that Finland has been a Christian nation, Paganism has nearly disappeared.
+However, many paganisms have survived, even in Christian societies.
 Midsummer is still celebrated with great significance in Finland, and despite its widespread adoption by Christians, it retains its pagan roots.

-Asatru is accepted by some Finnish neopagans, while others reject it as an alien religion.
-Those who differentiate between Asatru and Finnish Neopaganism believe that the former is too heavily influenced by the religious practices of neighbouring countries.
+Some Finnish neopagans accept Asatru, while others reject it as an alien religion.
+Those who differentiate between Asatru and Finnish Neopaganism believe that the religious practices of neighbouring countries too heavily influence the former.

 Well!
 Regardless of your beliefs, it’s always interesting to learn about other beliefs that influence and shape the lives of many!